-Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity Aquaculture · Rope Mussel and other suspended culture methods Physical Current alteration Baffling effect resulting in a slowing of currents and increasing deposition onto seabed changing sedimentary composition Floats, longlines, continuous ropes (New Zealand 365 All year Location (sheltered location for year round activity) Biological Organic enrichment Faecal and pseudofaecal deposition on seabed potentially altering community composition.
-Drop-off of culture species. system) and droppers Shading Prevention of light penetration to seabed potentially impacting light sensitive species Fouling Increased secondary production on structures and culture species.
+Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity Aquaculture Rope Mussel and other suspended culture methods Physical Current alteration Baffling effect resulting in a slowing of currents and increasing deposition onto seabed changing sedimentary composition Floats, 365 longlines, continuous ropes (New Zealand system) and droppers 365 All year Location (sheltered location for year round activity) Biological Organic enrichment Faecal and pseudofaecal deposition on seabed potentially altering community composition.
+Drop-off of culture species.
+Shading Prevention of light penetration to seabed potentially impacting light sensitive species Fouling Increased secondary production on structures and culture species.
 Increased nekton production Seston filtration Alteration of phytoplankton and zooplankton communities and potential impact on carrying capacity Nutrient exchange Changes in ammonium and Dissolved inorganic nitrogen

 Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity resulting in increased primary production.
-Nitrogen (N 2) removal at harvest.
+Nitrogen (N 2 ) removal at harvest.
 Alien species Introduction of non-native species with culture organism transported into the site Intertidal Oyster Culture Physical Current alteration Structures may alter the current regime and resulting increased deposition of fines or scouring.
 Trestles and bags and service equipment 365 All year At low tide only Surface disturbance Ancillary activities at sites, e.g. servicing, transport increase the risk of sediment compaction resulting in sediment changes and associated community changes.
-Shading Prevention of light penetration to seabed potentially impacting light sensitive species Biological Non-native species introduction Potential for non-native species (C. gigas) to reproduce and proliferate in SAC.
+Shading Prevention of light penetration to seabed potentially impacting light sensitive species Biological Non-native species introduction Potential for non-native species ( C. gigas ) to reproduce and proliferate in SAC.
 Potential for alien species to be included with culture stock (hitch-hikers).
-Disease risk In event of epizootic the ability to manage disease in uncontained subtidal oyster

-Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity populations is compromised.
+Disease risk In event of epizootic the ability to manage disease in uncontained subtidal oyster Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity ---------------------------------- ---------------------- --------------------------------------- --- ----------- -------------------- ----------------- -- populations is compromised.
 Organic enrichment Faecal and pseudofaecal deposition on seabed potentially altering community composition Subtidal Shellfish culture Physical Surface disturbance Abrasion at the sediment surface and redistribution of sediment Dredge Once quarterly Seasonal Weather for site access.
-Size of shellfish and Shallow disturbance Faecal and pseudofaecal deposition on seabed potentially altering community composition Differential provide the sediment surface and redistribution of sediment Sub-surface and redistribution of sediment Differential provide the sediment surface and redistribution of sediment Sub-surface disturbance to 25mm Differential provide the sediment surface and transformation of infaunal dominated community to epifaunal dominated community.
-Mortality of organisms captured or disturbed during the harvest or process, damage to structural fauna of reefs Potential for alien species to be included with culture stock (hitch-hikers) In event of epizootic the ability to manage disease in uncontained subtidal shellfish - market constraints Biological Monoculture species and transformation of infaunal dominated community to epifaunal By-catch mortality captured or disturbed during the harvest or process, damage to structural fauna of Non-native species introduction be included with culture stock Disease risk to manage disease in
+Size of shellfish and Shallow disturbance Sub-surface disturbance to 25mm market constraints Biological Monoculture Habitat dominated by single species and transformation of infaunal dominated community to epifaunal dominated community.
+By-catch mortality Mortality of organisms captured or disturbed during the harvest or process, damage to structural fauna of reefs Non-native species introduction Potential for alien species to be included with culture stock (hitch-hikers) Disease risk In event of epizootic the ability to manage disease in uncontained subtidal shellfish populations would likely be compromised.
+The risk

-Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity introduction of disease causing organisms by introducing seed originating from the 'wild' in other jurisdictions Nutrient exchange Increased primary production.
-N_2 removal at harvest or denitrification at sediment surface.
+Activity Pressure category Pressure Potential effects Equipment Duration (days) Time of year Factors constraining the activity introduction of disease causing organisms by introducing seed originating from the 'wild' in other jurisdictions Nutrient exchange Increased primary production. $N_2$ removal at harvest or denitrification at sediment surface.
 Salmon Biological Nutrient exchange Increased primary production.
 N 2 removal at harvest or denitrification at sediment surface.
 365 Fallow periods when no fish in the cages in the water.
 Organic enrichment Faecal and waste food on seabed potentially altering community composition 365 Disease risk Transmission of diseases and parasites between culture organisms and wild stocks and vice-versa.
 365 Shading Prevention of light penetration to seabed potentially impacting light sensitive species Cages 365 Fallow periods when no fish in the cages in the water.
 Netting generally removed.